 The sustainable options when it comes to rugs at the moment would be to buy long-lasting Fairtrade versions, made from natural or recycled materials.
 Here are a few companies offering such rugs.

 Weaver Green (see photo above) in Devon, England create rugs, blankets, footstools, cushions and bags from recycled plastic bottles.
-Their rugs are made from up to 3000 recycled plastic bottles each look and feel just like wool or jute but are hard-wearing, water-resistant, easy to clean and machine washable (size permitting).
-The company says that they take care to ensure that everyone involved in the process of turning a discarded plastic bottle into their products is treated fairly and paid accordingly and that their South East Asian and Turkish weavers are independently inspected to ensure the safe and fair working conditions of our craftsmen and women.
+Their rugs are made from up to 3000 recycled plastic bottles and non-toxic dyes and each looks and feels just like wool or jute but are hard-wearing, water-resistant, easy to clean and machine washable (size permitting).
+The company says they only use weaving houses committed to employing skilled adults, who are paid fairly and enjoy comfortable working conditions.

-Located in Scotland Braided Rug Company’s standard braided rugs are made from 100% recycled plastic bottles.
-The company says that these types of rugs are tough, machine washable, and soft underfoot, even going so far as to say that they feel like wool.
+Located in Wales Braided Rug Company’s standard braided rugs are made from recycled plastics and washable at 30 degrees.
+The company says that these types of rugs are tough, machine washable, and soft underfoot.
 Also as they’re 100% plastic you can also use them outside and they won’t rot or mildew.
-They also offer multi-coloured braided rugs made 100% Recycled Man-made carpet fibres, which are also machine washable.
-If you’d prefer to stay away from all plastic goods then the Braided Rug Company also offers stunning braided jute rugs.
-On their website they explain that although not ‘fair trade’ accredited, they have visited and worked with the supplier of the jute, and can confidently say that their products are ethically sourced.
+If you’d prefer to stay away from all plastic goods then the Braided Rug Company also offers stunning braided organic jute rugs., which are accredited by the World Fair Trade Organisation and the National Fairtrade Network of Bangladesh.
 Although soft underfoot, Jute is durable, can be harvested up to three times a year and needs no pesticides to grow.
 It is also compostable too at the end of its life.

-The Natural Rug Company in the UK sell rugs and runners made from a range of natural materials.
+The Natural Rug Store in the UK sell rugs and runners made from a range of natural materials.

 You can also source rugs from the following are e-tailers;